arcusmaximus/YTSubConverter/README.md

 * [Color-coded dialogue sample](https://raw.githubusercontent.com/arcusmaximus/YTSubConverter/master/sample1.ass) ([YouTube video](https://www.youtube.com/watch?v=AvBxTdwCfzs))
 * [Karaoke sample](https://raw.githubusercontent.com/arcusmaximus/YTSubConverter/master/sample2.ass) ([YouTube video](https://www.youtube.com/watch?v=il4cAeVzZwI))

-## Testing
+## Testing on PC
 After you upload a subtitle file, YouTube gives you a preview so you can try it out before submitting.
 This is nice, except that the preview only shows the file's text; it doesn't show the styling.
-This complicates testing - each time you make a change and want to see the result, you'd have to actually publish the subtitles so you can see them in the “real” player.
+This complicates testing: each time you make a change and want to see the result, you'd have to actually publish the subtitles so you can see them in the “real” player.
 This is especially bothersome if you're contributing to someone else's channel, as you'd have to get the subtitles approved each time (or make a copy of the video on your own channel).

 Fortunately, there's an easier way to test your subtitles - one which doesn't require you to upload them at all.
 It works by using Fiddler, a program which can intercept web requests from your browser and send back a file from your hard drive (rather than one from YouTube's servers).
 By redirecting your browser's request for subtitles to your local .ytt file, you can see those local subtitles in your browser *as though* you uploaded them.
 Since you're not *actually* uploading them, you can test your changes much more quickly.